What does the Trust do?

 Sponsored the production of a waggon play by members in the 2014 cycle of Waggon Plays;

 Supported York Minster with the community launch of the 2016 production;

-As we look forward to the 2018 Waggon Plays and to another large scale community performance, we ask you to join us in maintaining the public profile of the Plays and ensuring that regular stagings continue.
+Following the success of the 2018 Waggon Plays and the new 2019 ‘A Nativity for York’ production, we look forward to more community performances and ask you to join us in maintaining the public profile of the Plays and ensuring that regular stagings continue.

 Join the YMPST today and get involved!